Accessibility and MyBeckett: Tips and tools

 Please note these features described in this FAQ (frequently asked questions) are for everybody to use and these tips are aimed to make learning accessible for all.

 • Your devices have inbuilt accessibility tools and content on MyBeckett is built with accessibility in mind.
-All users of MyBeckett can access a File Transformer tool, described below in more detail but please take a look at this to explore it yourself.
+All users of MyBeckett can access the File Transformer tool, described below in more detail but please take a look at it to explore it yourself.

 • We recommend using Google Chrome browser to access MyBeckett, you can also download the Blackboard Learn app (available via Apple store and Google Play), the push notifications are helpful to get alerts when new announcements and/or content.